 It’s also crucial that you give customers the opportunity (and incentive) to stick around.
 For instance, if they say the product is too expensive, you can offer a targeted, expiring discount to try to keep them around for a bit longer to get hooked.

 While you should see it as an opportunity to recover lost revenue, there’s still a point where you have to let go and accept that a customer may be lost.
 After all, the verb “to dun” literally means to harry someone with unwanted information.

 Don’t be one of those companies that resorts to questionable tactics to reduce churn rate.
-Instead, focus on building a bulletproof retention process, and use the right tools to recover as many accounts as you can.
+Instead, analyze retention by choosing on the right metrics and focus on building a bulletproof retention process, and use the right tools to recover as many accounts as you can.
 And if you reach the point where you’ve sent four emails over the last failed payment with no response, it might be a good time to stop and terminate the service you’re providing to that customer.